Definitional Quantifiers Realise Semantic Reasoning for Proof by Induction: Syntactic Reasoning in

 \begin{program}[t]

 {Naive generalization heuristic in \lifter{}} \end{program}

-If we evaluate this heuristic for our ongoing example about list reversals and its model proof by Nipkow \etal{}, the \lifter{} interpreter returns \texttt{True}, approving the generalization of \texttt{ys}.
-But this heuristic seems too coarse to produce accurate recommendations.
-In fact, Nipkow \etal{} articulate the limitation of this heuristic as follows:
+If we evaluate this heuristic for our ongoing example and its model proof by Nipkow \etal{}, the \lifter{} interpreter returns \texttt{True}, approving the generalization of \texttt{ys}.
+But this heuristic seems too coarse to produce reliable recommendations.
+In fact, Nipkow \etal{} articulate the limitation of this heuristic:

 \begin{displayquote} However, it (this generalization heuristic) should not be applied blindly.
 It is not always required, and the additional quantifiers can complicate matters in some cases.
 The variables that need to be quantified are typically those that change in recursive calls. \end{displayquote}